10

 • 1

 \$\begingroup\$ Not a bad idea, but you have to make sure that two people aren't editing at the same time.
 Typically these programs aren't designed to handle external edits to their databases while they're running.
-If you can ensure that one person shuts down before another starts, then this might work well. \$\endgroup\$ Dec 25, 2010 at 22:35
+If you can ensure that one person shuts down before another starts, then this might work well. \$\endgroup\$ Commented Dec 25, 2010 at 22:35

 2